2018 Florida Attorney General election

-The 2018 Florida Attorney General election took place on November 6, 2018, to elect the Attorney General of Florida.
-Incumbent Republican Attorney General Pam Bondi was term-limited and could not seek re-election to a third consecutive term.
+The 2018 Florida Attorney General election took place on November 6, 2018, to elect the Florida attorney general.
+Incumbent Republican attorney general Pam Bondi was term-limited and could not seek a third consecutive term.

-Republican candidate Ashley Moody defeated Democrat Sean Shaw, with the election being called after 93% of the precincts reporting.
+Republican candidate Ashley Moody defeated Democrat Sean Shaw in the election on November 6, 2018, at 93% of the precincts reporting.
 Moody won by about 6 percentage points, which was the widest margin of any Florida statewide race in 2018.